Welcome to New Paltz!

 Business, math, engineering, and science courses all have minimum

-After your orientation session, you will be able to make changes to your schedule beginning August 3rd and throughout the Add/Drop period by logging onto your my.newpaltz.edu account, clicking "Registration," clicking "Add/Drop Classes" and selecting the term.
+After orientation sessions are over, you can change your schedule by logging onto your my.newpaltz.edu account, clicking "Registration," clicking "Add/Drop Classes" and selecting the term.
+Check for dates and deadlines in the Academic Calendar.
 Students in the School of Business must contact the Center for Business Advising at (845) 257-2909.

-A faculty advisor will be assigned to you at the start of the semester.
+An academic advisor will be assigned to you at the start of the semester.
 You can see your advisor assignment on your progress report or in your my.newpaltz.edu account (under the Advising, View Advisor).
-If you do not have a faculty advisor assignment, please contact your major department secretary (see People-finder) to request an assignment.
-Meet with your faculty advisor to review your transfer credits and progress report at the beginning of the semester.
+If you do not have an advisor assignment, please contact your major department (see People-finder) to request an assignment.
+Meet with your advisor to review your transfer credits and progress report at the beginning of the semester.
 You are required to meet with your advisor prior to registering for the next semester (see Advance Registration.)